 In late March 2020, just as the COVID-19 pandemic was sweeping across the globe, the course was sold for the fourth time to Chinar Properties, LLC.
 The new owner, a non-golfer, hired Zachary Fink, PGA pro, as the new general manager.
 With 40-plus years of golf course management experience backing him up, Mr. Fink used his knowledge and funds provided by the new ownership to restore life to this once thriving course.
 His first priority was to make the course playable, so the initial focus was on the fairways and greens.
 The irrigation system was upgraded, and new maintenance equipment was purchased and put to good use.
 In late summer 2020, 73 brand new Yamaha gas-powered golf carts replaced the aging fleet of carts.
 A massive bunker renovation began in the fall and was completed in the spring of 2021.
 For the first time in the history of the course, the original builders’ sand was replaced with sand appropriate for a golf course.
-In the winter of 2022, the former clubhouse was demolished and construction on a new building began in July.
-The new structure will contain a pro shop, restaurant, and decking on two sides, which will provide scenic views of the course as well as a place to enjoy food and beverages before and/or after completing a round of golf.
-It will be open in time for the 2023 golf season.
-Lastly, there are plans to repair the cart path.
+In the winter of 2022, the former clubhouse was demolished.
+A new structure opened in July 2023.
+It contains a pro shop, restaurant, and decking on two sides, which provide scenic views of the course as well as a place to enjoy food and beverages before and/or after a round of golf.
+The entire cart path was repaved in the spring/summer of 2023.